Sprinter Hima not worried about qualifying for Olympics, does cycling and plays cricket

 Asked if starting the domestic season in September is feasible, Hima said, “We are doing training keeping in mind the tentative schedule.
 But, on the other hand, COVID-19 cases are increasing, even in Patiala, and a lot of athletes will have to come (for a national meet).

 “Ultimately, the AFI will take a decision on the issue, taking into account the circumstances.”
-(AGENCIES)

-Sprinter Hima not worried about qualifying for Olympics, does cycling and plays cricket

-NEW DELHI: Star sprinter Hima Das is not losing her sleep over qualifying for the Olympics, having included cycling and a bit of cricket in her “medium-intensity” training regime while taking care to avoid the sweltering summer heat.
+(PTI)

 Editorial